Slagelse Municipality: Villages

 The large size and population of the municipality mean that there are many small villages and settlements in the municipality.

 Slots Bjergby is a village located ca. 2 km south of Slagelse.
 The village, which has also had the names of Bjergby and Munke Bjergby, is home to the highest located church on Zealand, 77.5 meters above sea level.

 Fladholte is a small village located 12 km south-east of Slagelse.
 The village is located on the border to Næstved Municipality.
 In the village is the largest private collection of military vehicles in the Nordic countries, in a museum called PanzerMuseum East.
 The museum display various types of military vehicles, two helicopters and a Bac 1-11 passenger plane is also displayed in the museum.

+Kirkerup is a small village located 10 km south-east of Slagelse who in 2023 received major media and police attention after a child abduction.

 Årslev is located 6 km north of Slagelse.
 Outside the village, to the east, is a permanent circus and amusement park called Arena Cirkusland, home to Cirkus Arena.

 Omø By is the main settlement on the island of Omø, with the other settlement on the island called Kirkehavn (or Omø Kirkehavn).
 Omø Church is located in Omø By.

 The main settlement on the island of Agersø is called Agersø By.
 Agersø Church and Agersø Mill are located here.

 The island of Glænø is inhabited, though there are no named settlements on the island.

 In addition to these villages, there are a number of smaller settlements in the municipality.
 These are all the settlements with populations of less than 200 people: